Large HCVs Demand to Grow 10% in 3 years

 The logistics industry, mainly driven by the Goods and Services Tax (GST), will keep the demand for large heavy commercial vehicles (HCVs) buoyant, with their tonnage1 growth expected to be at 10% over the next 2-3 years, compared to a 3-4% growth foreseen for their lighter counterparts.

 LHCVs comprise more than 50% of all CVs sold by tonnage.
-Prior to GST, central state tax was levied if the state in which the final sale happened was different from where the warehousing or manufacturing happened.
-Therefore, in order to achieve tax efficiency, large companies, typically maintained a warehouse in almost every state.
+Before GST, central state tax was levied if the state in which the final sale happened was different from where the warehousing or manufacturing happened.
+Therefore, to achieve tax efficiency, large companies, typically maintained a warehouse in almost every state.

 After GST, companies are moving towards larger warehouses with their location driven by logistical efficiencies rather than tax concerns.
 Indeed, many are re-designing their supply chains, which will reduce warehouses by up to 40% – from more than 30 to about 18-20 over the next few years.